Zendro-dev/Zendro-dev.github.io/README.md

 Zendro consists of two main components, backend and frontend.
 The backend component has its [base project](https://github.com/ScienceDb/graphql-server) and a [code generator](https://github.com/ScienceDb/graphql-server-model-codegen).
 The frontend component (SPA) also has its [base project](https://github.com/ScienceDb/single-page-app) and a [code generator](https://github.com/ScienceDb/single-page-app-codegen).
 All of the component repositories mentioned here are also pinned under find Zendro-dev on [github](https://github.com/Zendro-dev).
 The following instructions will show you how to use Zendro.

-If you have any questions or comments, please don't hesitate to contact us via an issue [here](https://github.com/Zendro-dev/Zendro-dev.github.io/issues).
-Tag your issue as a question and we will try to answer as quick as possible.

 [<p align="center"><img src="./figures/quick.png" /></p>](quickstart.md)

 [<p align="center"><img src="./figures/gettingstarted.png"/></p>](setup_root.md)